 For example, let’s say you are in the stores department and are called upon for a purchase meeting when you have actually slotted the time for an inventory listing.
 Purchase is not your responsibility but they want you in that meeting just so they have a scapegoat from stores.
 You know that at a later date they will claim that you were present when the decision to buy something that would cause dead-stock was taken.
 So you have two options.
 One, to fight about not crossing the line; stress up everyone and not go.
 Or two, to send a mail to your boss with a copy to the purchase head specifying that you are diverting your time for activities that you have no role in.
 Imply that you have their consent unless they revoke the memo to you.
 Now you have passed the buck.
 Go enjoy the meeting.
 Refer to the mail if anything unexpected happens later.

 Fundamentally, this is about being in the present and enjoying it.
 Also about involving everyone and not being a solo-artist.
 And not worrying about things that might never happen anyway.

 The second and third tips concern your ability to cope.
 And these hinge on your wellness, both physically and mentally.
 Physically, if you are devoting 15 to 30 minutes to simple bending, stretching, walking and presses (a few reps everyday) you will gain hours of extra productivity because your body will not sag under stress.

 Mentally if you engage in meditation, again for 15 to 30 minutes a day, you will have a sharpened focus on whatever you do for the rest of the day and thus will extract more from each hour.

-So it is a good bargain.
-Invest an hour and get many extra hours of stress-free productivity.
-What holds us back is inertia.
+So qigong is a good bargain.
+In under 30 minutes you do both the mental and physical workouts which help you get many extra hours of stress-free productivity!
+What may hold you back is inertia.
 The unwillingness to make a change.
 The need to conform.
 But the good news is, you can snap out of it in an instant with a decision right now.